soulcrancerdev/prediction_market_multi_chain_trading_system/README.md

 - **Logs:** Keeps track of all trades for review.
 ---

-## 🚀 VPS Recommendation – Low-Latency Execution
+## 🚀 VPS Recommendation – Low-Latency Execution & GEO restrictions support

 **Latency = edge** in Polymarket.